athulvijayan6/arduinoWithPIC/utils/README.md

 This library is a part of a goal of making an easy, ergonomic API for using PIC Micrcontrollers.
-The aim of such aproject is to make libraries which are bug-free so that others doesn't need to go through the scary job of working with all the registers
+The aim of such a project is to make libraries which are bug-free so that others doesn't need to go through the scary job of working with all the registers.

 Since Arduino is already famous for its simplicity, We can mimic functions in arduino so that it will remove lot of confusion to users.